Corona-Killers/corona-manager/README.md

 ## Rest API Requirements
 ### GET Methods
+#### Patients
+- GET all patients with their city, symptoms, covid test and status.
+- GET patient by id with their city, symptoms, covid test and status.
+#### Hospitals
+- GET all hospitals with their capacity (maxCapacity), number of respirator (respiratorAmount)
+- GET Hospital by id.
+- GET all the hospitals that need to bring more respirator machines (less than five machines that are available in the hospital).
+#### Cities
+- GET all cities number of sick people in every hospital in the city.
+- GET city by id.
+- GET the city with the most percent sick people.
+#### Symptoms
+- GET all symptoms.
+- GET symptom by id.
+#### Covid Tests
-- GET all patients.
+- GET all covid Tests that are positive.
+- GET covid Test by patient.
+- GET covid The amount of covid test that became positive.

-- GET all patients by symptom id.
+- GET all patients by symptom.
 - GET patient by id covid 19 challenge.
-- GET patient by id.

 ### POST Methods
-- POST a new patient.
-- POST a new symptom.
-- POST a new symptom for patient id.
+- POST a new patient with new CovidTests and thier new symptom
-- POST a new covid_test for patient id.
+- POST a new symptom for patient.

-### PATCH Methods
+### PUT Methods
-- PATCH a new patient.
+- PUT a new patient.
-- PATCH a new symptom.
+- PUT a new symptom.
-- PATCH a new symptom for patient id.
+- PUT a new symptom for patient.
-- PATCH a new covid_test for patient id.
+- PUT a CovidTests for patient.

 ### DELETE Methods
 - DELETE a patient.
+- DELETE a symptom.
+- DELETE a hospital.
+- DELETE a city.
-- DELETE a symptom of patient.
+- DELETE a covid test.

 ## Good Luck!